it-all/slimAdmin/README.md

 The <a href="https://github.com/slimphp/Slim-Csrf" target="_blank">Slim Framework CSRF</a> protection middleware is used to check CSRF form fields.
 The CSRF key/value generators are added to the container for form field creation.
 They are also made available to Twig.
 A failure is logged to SystemEvents as an error, the user's session is unset, and the user is redirected to the (frontend) homepage with an error message.

 <a name="xss">XSS Prevention</a>
+THIS SECTION NEEDS UPDATING.
+TWIG IS NO LONGER BEING USED, THEREFORE ANY DISPLAYED USER DATA MUST BE ESCAPED USING htmlspecialchars().

 The appropriate <a target="_blank" href="https://twig.sensiolabs.org/doc/2.x/filters/escape.html" target="_blank">Twig escape filter</a> are used for any user-input data* that is output through Twig.
 Note that Twig defaults to autoescape 'html' in the autoescape environment variable: https://twig.sensiolabs.org/api/2.x/Twig_Environment.html

 protectXSS() or arrayProtectRecursive() should be called for any user-input data* that is output into HTML independent of Twig (currently there is none).